andrereus/andrereus-blog/pages/home.md

 ---

 Hi, I'm André, a Full Stack Web and App Developer.
-This website is currently work in progress.
+This website is currently a work in progress.

 ## Latest web apps